communitiesuk/funding-service-design-post-award-data-store/README.md

 ## CLI Commands

-These commands can be run from the command-line from a terminal using the same python environment as a running flask application.
+If running the data-store app locally using Flask (i.e not through the Docker runner), these commands can be run from the command-line from a terminal using the same python environment as the running flask application.

 ### seed
 Seeds the database with the post-transformation example data from tests/controller_tests/resources/Post_transform_EXAMPLE_data.xlsx